-While our in-person programs are on hold during the library’s Service Level 2, we’re launching a new digital learning series called Tech Tips.
-In biweekly blog posts and emails, library staff will share digital learning tips in a short, approachable, and easy-to-digest manner.
+Introducing a new digital learning series called Tech Tips.
+In blog posts and emails, library staff will share digital learning tips in a short, approachable, and easy-to-digest manner.

-“We came up with this idea to reach our patrons who often attend our digital learning programs or have computer questions in the library,” says Adult Services Specialist John Gargiulo.
+“We came up with this idea to reach our patrons who often attend our digital learning programs or have computer questions in the library,” says John Gargiulo, Supervising Librarian of Creative Technology.
 “Our goal is to demystify some basic tricks and shortcuts that can help make community members’ lives easier.”

 First up in the series: In the video below, Gargiulo shares tips on using tabs in your internet browser.

 Tech Tips: Using tabs in your internet browser

 Do you use tabs when you’re on the internet?
 Are you interested in learning better ways to manage all of the web pages that you use?